Our free online guide to the alternative minimum tax, or AMT.

 - People who exercise incentive stock options and decide to hold the shares.
 Planning is often crucially important for these people.

 This section of our website deals with the first two categories, and provide background that may be useful for those in the third category.
-Further information about AMT planning for incentive stock options can be found in our free online Guide to Compensation in Stock and Options, and in our books Consider Your Options for people who receive options and Equity Compensation Strategies for professional advisors.
+Further information about AMT planning for incentive stock options can be found in our free online Guide to Compensation in Stock and Options, and in our book Consider Your Options.

 AMT in General